yajuansi-sophie/intro_to_coding/array_problems.md

 	 #     [1, 4, 7],
 	 #     [2, 5, 8]]

 This one's a little trickier than the other problems.
-Once you reach this, let me know so I can point you in the right direction.
+Let me know if you get stumped--there are some non-obvious roadblocks in your way.